Father Chris

 NSW Premier Chris Minns described him as "a visionary" who proved "that with compassion and opportunity, young lives can be transformed."
 Prime Minister Anthony Albanese said he had "a heart as big as the country."
 In 2006 Father Riley was made a Member of the Order of Australia and awarded the Human Rights Medal.
 In 2010 he received an honorary doctorate from the University of Western Sydney.
 In 2012 he was named NSW Australian of the Year.
 He stepped back from his role as CEO in 2020 after nearly thirty years at the helm, and retired from the board in 2022 as his health declined.
 He died peacefully at home in Sydney on 1 August 2025, aged 70.

-- Echuca, Victoria
+Born in Echuca, Victoria

 Donate in memory of Father Chris Riley